AdobeDocs/campaign.en/help/v8/start/v7-to-v8.md

 * **Service experience** — proactive availability, capacity, and performance monitoring and response to prevent disruptions, resolve incidents faster, and review service regularly for continuous improvement.
 * **Deep Campaign expertise** — high-affinity service from expert Customer Engineering teams to meet functional, technical, or deliverability needs, cut deployment risk, and improve change management.

 As a former [!DNL Campaign Classic] user, note that most of the [!DNL Campaign Classic] v7 features are available with [!DNL Campaign] v8, except a small set of them, listed in [this section](#gs-removed).
-Others will come in future releases.
-[Learn more in this section](#gs-unavailable-features)

 >[!NOTE]
 >